IgorSokoloff/MIPT_COMPMATH_5SEM/README.md

 # computational_mathematics_mipt

-Here I store course Computational mathematics course homeworks which I did on the 5th and 6th term at MIPT.
+Here I store Computational mathematics course homeworks which I did on the 5th and 6th term at MIPT.